peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

 <b>Deprecated.</b> Renamed to ToInt32Unchecked.

  Converts this object's value to a 32-bit signed integer.
-If the value can't fit in a 32-bit integer, returns the lower 32 bits of this object's two' s-complement form (see[
+If the value can't fit in a 32-bit integer, returns the lower 32 bits of this object's two' s-complement form (see [
          &#x22;Forms of numbers&#x22;
-      ](PeterO.Numbers.EDecimal.md)) (in which case the return value might have a different sign than this bject's value).
+      ](PeterO.Numbers.EDecimal.md) "Forms of numbers"  ) (in which case the return value might have a different sign than this object's value).  <b>Return Value:</b>

-<b>Return Value:</b>

 A 32-bit signed integer.